Skip to content

 The student loan wrinkle

 Students loans are income-contingent — 9% of earnings above a threshold for Plan 1 and 2, 6% for postgraduate.
 A bonus that pushes a recipient above their threshold triggers student loan deductions on the portion above.
-For gross-up calculations involving recipients with student loans, the effective marginal rate adds 6–9% on top of the income tax and NI rates, requiring a higher gross to achieve the net target.
+For gross-up calculations involving recipients with student loans, the effective marginal rate adds 6–9% on top of the income tax and social-security/payroll rates, requiring a higher gross to achieve the net target.
 This is easily missed and produces payments that land short of the promised net.

 The tax year timing issue